 Under Arizona law, specifically A.R.S. § 13-2921, harassment is defined as a series of actions that are directed at a specific person and would cause a reasonable person to be seriously alarmed, annoyed, or harassed.
 These actions can include unwanted communication, following someone, or any conduct that causes substantial emotional distress.
-Feldman Royle highlights that understanding these legal definitions is crucial for anyone facing harassment charges.
+Feldman & Royle highlights that understanding these legal definitions is crucial for anyone facing harassment charges in Arizona.

-If you are accused of harassment, it’s vital to know your rights.
-Feldman Royle advises that you have the right to legal representation and should seek a lawyer experienced in handling harassment cases under Arizona law.
+If you are accused of Arizona harassment charges, it’s vital to know your rights.
+Feldman & Royle advises that you have the right to legal representation and should seek experienced Phoenix harassment lawyer who handles cases under Arizona law.
 You are entitled to due process, which includes presenting your defense and challenging any evidence against you.

 Defenses against harassment charges in Arizona can vary.
-Feldman Royle often explores defenses such as the lack of intent to harass, mistaken identity, or the exercise of legitimate rights (like free speech) within legal bounds.
+Our defense lawyers in Phoenix at Feldman Royle explore defenses such as the lack of intent to harass, mistaken identity, or the exercise of legitimate rights (like free speech) within legal bounds.
 Proving that the alleged actions did not meet the legal definition of harassment under Arizona law is another common defense strategy.

 No tags assigned to this post.